NAMES YOU SHOULD KNOW

 Phoebe means bright or pure.
 How fitting!
 What a bright spot she must have been in the life of Paul and the Roman churches!

 I know I’m horrid at remembering names.
-And I have no faces to put to these people mentioned in Roman’s.
-But their names have spoken throughout the centuries to give me a glimpse of who they are and why their mention was so important!
+And I have no faces to put to these people mentioned in Romans.
+But their names have spoken throughout the centuries to give me a glimpse of who they were and why their mention is so important!
 No longer will I blah-blah-blah their names.
 I want to know them too!

-God’s plan of salvation reached out into the Gentile world at that time without internet or television or iPhones.
+God’s plan of salvation reached out into the Gentile world at that time without the internet, television, or iPhones.
 It was ordained to be carried by letter and word of mouth.
-It was miraculously spread to all the known world!
+It was miraculously spread to all the known world at that time!

 God’s grace was and still is spread for everyone.
 No matter who you are!
 No matter your station in life!
 No matter your past!